-To this end we have rebranded ourselves with a new name and a new look to reflect our wider focus.
-The rebrand was officially launched in September 2021.
-We are also focusing on bringing together the skills and employment parts of the service to develop a simple single entry point for all learners and participants (whether they contact us online, by phone or face to face), creating a triage and referral system which will mean that everyone who comes to us gets a personal Skills and Employment Pathway Plan that reflects their aspirations and needs.
-This will cover all interventions that might be useful for an individual including our Community Learning courses (encompassing basic skills, health and wellbeing and a first step to lifelong learning), skills for life and personal development, skills for work, accredited learning, volunteering and support employment including Supported Employment according to the standards set by the British Association of Supported Employment (BASE).
+We will develop a simple single entry point for participants employers all learners. and (whether they contact us online, by phone or face to face), creating a triage and referral system which will mean that everyone who comes to us gets a personal Skills and Employment Pathway Plan that reflects their aspirations and needs.
+This will cover all interventions that might be useful for individual including our Community Learning courses (encompassing basic skills, health and wellbeing and a first step to lifelong learning), skills for life and personal development, skills for work, accredited learning, volunteering and including employment support Supported Employment delivered according the to standards set by the British Association of Supported Employment (BASE).